thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

-This article gives a simple overview of how we can use Operator SDK (Go) to create Custom Resource Definition and Controller to manage the Custom Resources.
+This article gives a brief overview of how to use Operator SDK (Go) to create Custom Resource Definition and Controller to extend Kubernetes API and manage Custom Resources.

 This is a hands-on article and requires a good understanding in Kubernetes and how operators work.